by Jane Perdue | Be your best you, Women

 Image credit before quote added: Pixabay

 Times have changed.
 In these more enlightened days, professional opportunities for women are increasing.
-How to take the greatest advantage of those opportunities, however, is a complex question.
+How to take the greatest advantage of those opportunities and be a strong female business leader is, however, a complex question.

 The more women enter the world of business leadership, the easier the next generation will find it.
 But how do you set yourself apart as a female business leader?
 In this article, I’ll share a few approaches that made it a little easier for me as the owner of a successful franchise.